chandiuke/sparkui-primitives/README.md

 # SparkUI Primitives

 Headless, unstyled UI primitives for building accessible React components.
-Like Radix UI, but for SparkUI.
+Like Radix UI, but with extra features.

 ## Installation